julianschill/klipper/docs/LED_Effect.md

     Palette:          Color values to blend
 Exact same configuration as Stepper but instead of reporting stepper position, this layer reports print progress.

-#### Fire
-    Effect Rate:  45  Probability of "sparking"
-    Cutoff:       40  Rate of "cooling"
-    Palette:          Color values to blend from "Cold" to "Hot" The FastLED library for Arduino has a sample sketch called Fire2012WithPalette included with it.
-This effect is a port of that sketch.
-It simulates a flame by "sparking" an LED.
-The "heat" from that LED travels down the length of the LEDs where it gradually cools.
-A higher rate of sparking causes a greater amount of heat to accumulate at the base of the strip resulting a more intense flame.
-Changing the rate of cooling results in longer or shorter overall flames.

 ## Effect Layer Blending
 If you have ever used image editing software you may be familiar with